KlutzyBubbles/tts-workshop-items/README.md

 - I am able to update any mistakes with textures or objects without updating the workshop item (which is a manual and hard to track process)
 - Change tracking on git is just better.

+## Need / want something changed?

+Feel free to submit an issue or add me on steam (https://steamcommunity.com/id/KlutzyBubbles) or discord (@KlutzyBubbles)

+I am always interested in adding different themes / features to more workshop items.